 There are best practices that apply to every course, regardless of how you deliver lectures.
 They are the following:

-1. Instructors must communicate with students via email or eCampus Announcements.
+1. Instructors must communicate with students via email or eCampus/Canvas Announcements.
 Be sure to set expectations with your students on the following communications protocol:

 - Communication Frequency